In written art, h.u.e has three broad areas of interest: creative writing, community development, and live storytelling.

 In late 2018, h.u.e reflected about the process of writing and publishing The Attic, The Basement, The Barn with WHPK (88.5 FM) radio host Sam Larsen.
 The interview spans decolonizing Curious George with his toddler twins, child-rearing in the context of “priorities” + “balance” + “success”, and what intergenerational (parenting) trauma can teach us about artistic practice.

-In 2019, h.u.e is laying groundwork for two projects: ‘The Deacons’ and ‘Youth Electric’.
+In 2019, h.u.e began laying groundwork for two projects: ‘The Deacons’ and ‘Youth Electric’.

 ‘The Deacons’ is a series of epistles chronicling the intertwined lives of four, Black, small-town Mississippi men attending a Bible college in Chicago in 1947, through their weekly sermons and letters home.
 He has outlined character arcs, literal and figurative Mississippi—Chicago transitions, as well as newly-adopted and unwillingly-abandoned routines and rituals.